ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 ---
 layout: post
-title:  The Ideal Dev Environment for Cordova
+title:  Building the Ideal Dev Environment for Cordova
 excerpt: Laptops are very personal, very private things.
 As the days and months pass by, little piles of messes accrue in the file system that are uniquely our own.
 At the same time, a developer’s laptop is also finely tuned for productivity.
-tags: cordova ionic devops vsts
+tags: cordova node nvm npm bash android ios windows xcode visualstudio vscode
 cover: /assets/2016-05-15-cover.jpg
 cover-small: /assets/2016-05-15-cover-small.jpg
 ---

 Laptops are very personal, very private things.
 As the days and months pass by, little piles of messes accrue in the file system that are uniquely our own.
 At the same time, a developer's laptop is also finely tuned for productivity.
 As someone who has developed quite a few mobile apps using [Apache Cordova][cordova], I thought it might be fun to share some of the optimizations I've made to my laptop for Cordova development.

-I haven't found the best dev environment yet -- *I'm always tweaking things* -- but it's a beautiful mess.
+I haven't found the ideal dev environment yet -- *I'm always tweaking things* -- but it's a beautiful mess.
 This post describes how to build a good dev environment for cross-platform development targeting iOS, Android and Windows.

 1. [Hardware](#hardware)
 2. [Node Version Manager (NVM)](#nvm)